 - John Cossart, born 1721.
 A John Cossart of Cork married Margaret Cavendish, the daughter of Sir Henry Cavendish, in November 1755.

-- Margaret, born 1722, who married George Carleton of Dublin.
+- Margaret, born 1722, who married George Carleton, merchant of Dublin.

 - Elizabeth Cossart, born 30th July 1725, who married a Mr. Baker.

 - Susanne Cordelia Cossart, born 1730, who married a Mr. Lapp.